Fall 2023 Application Deadline: January 5, 2023

 PhD Program Specific Requirements

 Include a copy of your vita showing your educational background, your work experience, and any research projects and publications.
-Include at the end of the vita the names and qualifications of your three references.
+At the end of the vita, include the names and qualifications of your three references.

 (** = these documents can be emailed in pdf form to the PhD Program Academic Services Specialist email@example.com)